 - If you live in rental housing and your child has been diagnosed with lead poisoning, your child may have legal rights to monetary damages from the landlord.

-For more information about the health risks of lead and the dangers of lead poisoning, click on the links below.
+For more information about the health risks of lead, review the links below.

 Current state and federal legislation both require that every potential tenant or buyer of residential property be given written notice of the dangers of lead based paints and that it could be present in the property.
 The New Hampshire laws are generally found in NH RSA 130-A, and NH RSA 477:4.
 The Federal Laws are found in what is called TITLE X.